Historic England Category, Historic Photographer of the Year - Winner 2021

 The Awards celebrate the very best historic places and cultural sites across the globe, offering a window to history that exists all around us.

 This year’s Awards called on photographers to scour their photographic archive and share their most astonishing imagery of those places which dominate our past.
 Despite the challenges of 2021, the Awards attracted a huge swathe of submissions from amateurs and professionals alike with exceptional shots of stunning historical sites from every corner of the globe.

 Historic England is proud to be a partner of the Historic England category, which was won this year by Sam Binding for the atmospheric view of the iconic Clifton Suspension Bridge, captured during a misty sunrise.

-Entries were judged on originality, composition and technical proficiency alongside the story behind the submission and its historical impact.
+Entries were judged on composition, originality and technical proficiency alongside the story behind the submission and its historical impact.

-Entries were judged by a panel of experts:
+Entries were judged by a panel of experts including:

-- Director of Regions, Historic England Claudia Kenyatta
+- Director of Regions for Historic England Claudia Kenyatta

-- Chairman of the Association for Historical and Fine Art Photography Richard Everett
+- Chair of The Association for Historical and Fine Art Photography Kira Zumkley